myzxcg/RealBlindingEDR/README.md

 After the program execution is completed, it means the blinding is successful.
 If you want to permanently shut down anti-virus software or EDR, you also need to use the taskkill command to end its process, and then delete the executable file corresponding to this process.

+**Trick:** If EDR marks these driver files, you can try to modify the hash value of the driver file without affecting the driver signature.

 **Note:** Currently, these two drivers cannot be loaded on the latest version of Win11 [10.0.22621.2506] (certificate revoked, Error: c0000603)

 **Preview:** The third driver application will be released soon, supporting win7 - win11 (latest version).